Canford among top schools in new review

 Pupils who have been awarded a scholarship may be eligible for additional help with the payment of school fees in the form of means-tested financial assistance, a ‘scholarship supplement’.
 This is provided in the form of a discount of up to 100% of school fees, depending on the financial and other circumstances of applicants.

 The school is also committed to broadening access for prospective parents and to supporting current families.
 Help with the payment of school fees is available as means-tested financial assistance for parents/guardians who can demonstrate a genuine need for support.
 Such ‘financial assistance’, traditionally known as a ‘bursary’ is provided in the form of a discount of up to 100% of school fees and extras, depending on the financial and other circumstances of applicants.
+As part of the application process, we ask parents to see whether other organisations might be able to offer grants to assist with the school fees.
+Lists of charitable organisations who offer grants can be found through the Independent Schools Council or the Educational Trusts’ Forum.

 If you would prefer to telephone, please contact Admissions on 01202 847207.